Status of the Irish language: Television

 The Irish-language television station TG4 offers a wide variety of programming, including dramas, rock and pop shows, a technology show, travel shows, documentaries and an award-winning soap opera called Ros na Rún, with around 160,000 viewers per week.
-In 2015 TG4 reported that overall it has an average share of 2% (650,000 daily viewers) of the national television market in the Republic of Ireland.
+In 2022 TG4 reported that overall their average audience share increased to 1.96% of the national television market in the Republic of Ireland.
 This market share is up from about 1.5% in the late 1990s.
 The Ofcom 2014 annual report for Northern Ireland said that TG4 had an average share of 3% of the market in Northern Ireland.
 TG4 delivers 16 hours a day of television from an annual budget in 2022 of €44.9 million.

-Cúla 4 is a children's television service broadcast in the mornings and afternoons on TG4.
-There is also a stand-alone children's digital television channel available with the same name with the majority of programmes in Irish and with a range of home-produced and foreign dubbed programmes.
+On 8 September 2023 Cúla4 launched as a stand-alone children's television channel broadcasting from 6.00 to 20.00 every day.
+The channel is a part of the TG4 Group.

+Speaking at the launch of Cúla4, the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, Catherine Martin, said:

 RTÉ News Now is a 24-hour digital television news service available featuring national and international news.
-It broadcasts mostly English language news and current affairs and also broadcasts Nuacht RTÉ the daily RTÉ 1 Irish language news television programme.
+It broadcasts mostly English language news and current affairs and also broadcasts a news bulletin in Irish at 17.00 during the week and subsequently the longer full Nuacht RTÉ daily RTÉ 1 Irish language news television programme every evening at 17.40 or 17.45.